pacs-course/pacs-examples/Labs/2022/10-debugging/01-debug-intro/README.md

 Let us quickly summarize execution commands:

 - `run` -- launches the code execution.
+- `break filename:NO` -- sets a breakpoint at line NO of `filename`.
 - `continue` -- continues code execution from the current position in the code.
 - `next` -- executes the current line of the code and moves to the next line.
 - `step` -- executes the current line of the code and steps into the function